 At the national level, 22 studies on successful emission reduction instruments and climate change laws have been developed and shared with stakeholders.
 To facilitate climate action on the local level, good practices will be identified and shared in a network of 34 municipalities in the Czech Republic, Romania, Greece, Poland, Portugal, and Germany.
 Five city partnerships will be promoted in the project.
-Additionally, 55 educational institutions in the Czech Republic, Romania, Bulgaria, and Germany are involved in an initiative to increase climate action awareness for future generations.
+Additionally, 57 schools in the Czech Republic, Romania, Bulgaria, and Germany are involved in an initiative to increase climate action awareness for future generations.
 Through joint learning, networking, and tailored advisory services, policy-makers, municipal actors, and educators gain technical and process-related skills to help develop, refine, and implement measures for saving energy and reducing greenhouse gas emissions.

 By bringing diverse actors together, BEACON will contribute to European integration, reduce greenhouse gas emissions, build capacity for local climate action, and raise awareness for climate action with a broad set of local stakeholders.

 Want to learn more?
 Check out BEACON's brochure and watch German Chancellor Angela Merkel introduce EUKI and some of their latest initiatives.